jomjohn/drill/_docs/develop-custom-functions/030-developing-an-aggregate-function.md

----
-title: "Developing an Aggregate Function"
+# Developing an Aggregate Function
-date:
-parent: "Develop Custom Functions"
----
 The API for developing aggregate custom functions is at the alpha stage and intended for experimental use only.
 To experiment with this API, create a class within a Java package that implements Drill’s aggregate interface into the program.
 Include the required information for the function.
 Your function must include data types that Drill supports, such as INTEGER or